 A cochlear implant is a surgically implanted electronic device that can restore useful hearing and provide improved communication abilities for individuals who receive little or no benefit from appropriately fit hearing aids.
 A cochlear implant transforms sound into electrical signals and uses those signals to bypass damaged portions of the inner ear and directly stimulate the hearing nerve.

 The first cochlear implants were approved by the FDA in 1985.
 Research on these devices began in the 1950’s!
 More than 324,200 people around the world have cochlear implants.
-Today, the cochlear implant team at Henry Ford Health System is able to offer you cutting edge technology including traditional cochlear implants as well as hybrid or electroacoustic cochlear implants, which allow you to use your natural low pitch hearing along with electric high pitch hearing if this technology is right for you.
+Today, the cochlear implant team at Henry Ford Health is able to offer you cutting edge technology including traditional cochlear implants as well as hybrid or electroacoustic cochlear implants, which allow you to use your natural low pitch hearing along with electric high pitch hearing if this technology is right for you.

 How cochlear implants work